dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

 ### Prerequisite

+#### Fibre Channel Requirements

+CSI Driver for Dell PowerMax supports Fibre Channel communication.
+Ensure that the following requirements are met before you install CSI Driver:
+- Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port director must be completed.
+- Ensure that the HBA WWNs (initiators) appear on the list of initiators that are logged into the array.
+- If the number of volumes that will be published to nodes is high, then configure the maximum number of LUNs for your HBAs on each node.
+See the appropriate HBA document to configure the maximum number of LUNs.

+#### iSCSI Requirements

+The CSI Driver for Dell PowerMax supports iSCSI connectivity.
+These requirements are applicable for the nodes that use iSCSI initiator to connect to the PowerMax arrays.

+Set up the iSCSI initiators as follows:
+- All Kubernetes nodes must have the _iscsi-initiator-utils_ package installed.
+- Ensure that the iSCSI initiators are available on all the nodes where the driver node plugin will be installed.
+- Kubernetes nodes should have access (network connectivity) to an iSCSI director on the Dell PowerMax array that has IP interfaces.
+Manually create IP routes for each node that connects to the Dell PowerMax if required.
+- Ensure that the iSCSI initiators on the nodes are not a part of any existing Host (Initiator Group) on the Dell PowerMax array.
+- The CSI Driver needs the port group names containing the required iSCSI director ports.
+These port groups must be set up on each Dell PowerMax array.
+All the port group names supplied to the driver must exist on each Dell PowerMax with the same name.

+For more information about configuring iSCSI, see [Dell Host Connectivity guide](https://www.delltechnologies.com/asset/zh-tw/products/storage/technical-support/docu5128.pdf).

 #### Create secret for client-side TLS verification (Optional)
 Create a secret named powermax-certs in the namespace where the CSI PowerMax driver will be installed.
 This is an optional step and is only required if you are setting the env variable X_CSI_POWERMAX_SKIP_CERTIFICATE_VALIDATION to false.
 See the detailed documentation on how to create this secret [here](../../helm/powermax#certificate-validation-for-unisphere-rest-api-calls).